mrigger/disk-based-mergesort/README.md

 # disk-based-mergesort
-A program that performs the following merge sort techniques on records for large files:
+A program that performs the following merge sort techniques on records for large files when input buffer in memory is limited:

 <ol>
 <li> Basic merge sort </li>